Marfa, Texas: History

 The town grew quickly during the 1920s.

 The Marfa Army Air Field served as a training facility for several thousand pilots during World War II, including the American actor Robert Sterling, before closing in 1945.
 The base was also used as the training ground for many of the United States Army's chemical mortar battalions.

-Marfa later experienced economic issues after the war ended and after a water shortage damaged agricultural output.
-After Donald Judd arrived in 1973, he began buying properties and renovating them, which resulted in bohemian interest in the community.
+Marfa experienced economic issues after the war ended and after a drought impaired agricultural output.
+Artist Donald Judd arrived in 1973 and began buying properties to renovate, which resulted in bohemian interest in the community.
 In 2012 Vanity Fair described it as a "playground" for "art-world pioneers and pilgrims".
+Marfa is about 60 miles from the Mexico-U.S. border.